ernesto1/monochrome/README.md

 Alternatively if you only want the conky configurations and their images, you can download the latest `monochrome.zip` file from the [releases page](https://github.com/ernesto1/monochrome/releases).
 This way you don't get any of the build assets.

 ### Configuration
-If you are new to conky the [wiki](https://github.com/ernesto1/monochrome/wiki) outlines items that may require configuration in order to customize this conky to your system, ex. device names such as network cards and hard drives
+If you are new to conky, the [wiki](https://github.com/ernesto1/monochrome/wiki) outlines items that may require configuration in order to customize this conky to your system, ex. device names such as network cards and hard drives

 ### Building the Music Player App
 The music player conky requires the supporting java app in order to function.